Research & Publications

 1) Investigating factors associated with initiation, switching, and cessation of cigarettes and e-cigarettes to inform prevention and intervention efforts.

 2) Leveraging advances in mobile technology and wearable biosensors for real-time assessment and treatment delivery.

-3) Using novel experimental paradigms to study the effects of potential tobacco regulatory policies.
+3) Using clinical trial designs to study the effects of potential tobacco regulatory policies.

 4) Expanding access to smoking cessation services through treatment implementation in specialized medical and community settings.

 - MSRutgers University (2012)

 |New Investigator Best Abstract Award||Society for Research on Nicotine and Tobacco||2021|